-1. Cash or accrual basis?
+Tax regime feature Information required Information source Accounting 1.
+Cash or accrual basis?
 Income Tax Act 2.
-Description of how one begins with gross income and derives taxable income regime Regulations Practice notes Types of entities subject to corporate tax What taxes apply to agricultural activities, small businesses, property income etc?
-Income Tax Act Regulations Practice notes Worldwide or territorial (including type of territorial) Income Tax Act Regulations Practice notes Standard rate Are there reduced rates on some industries by location or by sector?
+Description of how one begins with Regulations gross income and derives taxable income regime Practice notes Business entities Types of entities subject to corporate tax Income Tax Act What taxes apply to agricultural Regulations activities, small businesses, property income etc?
+Practice notes Jurisdiction basis Worldwide or territorial (including Income Tax Act type of territorial) Regulations Practice notes Rate structure Standard rate Income Tax Act 2.
+Are there reduced rates on some Regulations industries by location or by sector?
+Practice notes 3.
 Are natural resources e.g. minerals, oil and gas subject to higher tax rate?
-Income Tax Act Regulations Practice notes Does the tax base include income from all sources: business, trading as well as non-business income?
-List of categories of incomes or businesses that are exempt for indefinite or given number of years What per centage/number of businesses are in small and medium category (SME)?
+Base and exemptions Does the tax base include income Income Tax Act from all sources: business, trading as well as non-business income?
+Regulations List of categories of incomes or Practice notes businesses that are exempt for indefinite or given number of years Ministry of Commerce, Trade and Industry 3.
+What per centage/number of businesses are in small and medium category (SME)?
 Any special provisions for SMEs?
-Clarify the distinction between the tax base, which is comprehensive income, and withholding methods such as PAYE, border withholding, withholding on interest, and other Income Tax Act Regulations Practice notes Ministry of Commerce, Trade and Industry Ministry of Small and Medium Enterprises Types of entities subject to corporate tax What taxes apply to agricultural activities, small businesses, property income etc?
-Worldwide or territorial (including type of territorial) Standard rate Are there reduced rates on some industries by location or by sector?
-Are natural resources e.g. minerals, oil and gas subject to higher tax rate?
-Does the tax base include income from all sources: business, trading as well as non-business income?
-List of categories of incomes or businesses that are exempt for indefinite or given number of years What per centage/number of businesses are in small and medium category (SME)?
-Any special provisions for SMEs?
-Clarify the distinction between the tax base, which is comprehensive income, and withholding methods such as PAYE, border withholding,
+Ministry of Small and Medium Enterprises 4.
+Clarify the distinction between the tax base, which is comprehensive income, and withholding methods such as PAYE, border withholding, withholding on interest, and other advanced taxes.
+Can the withholding methods in combination approximate the comprehensive income tax base?

-Tax regime feature Information required Information source Treatment of non-residents Permanent establishment rules.
-Definition of a domestic and foreign entity Does the same tax regime apply to foreign enterprises or there are differences in treatment?
+Tax regime feature Information required Information source Treatment of non-residents 1.
+Permanent establishment rules.
+Definition of a domestic and foreign entity 2.
+Does the same tax regime apply to foreign enterprises or there are differences in treatment?
 Foreign Tax Credit allowed in general or by treaty.
-Any differences in treatment of subsidiaries versus branches?
-Does the law have clear provisions on transfer pricing?
+3. Any differences in treatment of subsidiaries versus branches?
+4. Does the law have clear provisions on transfer pricing?
 General description (e.g., OECD)?
 Any unit in Ministry of Finance (MoF) or revenue authority to deal with this?
 Income Tax Act Regulations Practice notes Double Taxation Agreements/Treaties Zambia Revenue Authority Withholding tax Rate of withholding on dividends being repatriated?
 Rate of withholding on interest or management fees to non-residents?
-Income Tax Act Regulations Practice notes Tax Treaties Depreciation 1.
-What are different depreciation rules for different asset groups?
+Income Tax Act Regulations Practice notes Tax Treaties Depreciation What are different depreciation rules for different asset groups?
 2. What industries, sectors are given accelerated depreciation?
 3. How is computation of capital gains done?
-Income Tax Act Regulations Practice notes Tax incentives What kind of incentives are available and to which industries - lower tax rates, investment allowance, accelerated depreciation 2.
+Income Tax Act Regulations Practice notes Tax incentives 1.
+What kind of incentives are available and to which industries - lower tax rates, investment allowance, accelerated depreciation 2.
 Presence of tax holidays, investment incentives, investment tax credits?
 If yes, are those industries still required to submit their profit/loss account?
 Income Tax Act Regulations Practice notes Zambia Development Agency Act Loss carry-over Loss carry forward rules for indefinite period or given number of years?
 Any loss carry backward provisions?
-Income Tax Act Regulations Practice notes Administration/compliance Type of advanced tax, treatment of flow through Is there any provision for integrating PIT and CIT?
-Provide clarity on the relationship between PIT and CIT as part of an integrated tax system.
-Discuss the double taxation of corporate income and the nature of flow-through applications (such as dividend exemptions and gross-up and credits) as applied How to integrate the PIT and CIT system if integration is deemed reasonable.
+Income Tax Act Regulations Practice notes Administration/compliance 1.
+Type of advanced tax, treatment of flow through 2.
+Is there any provision for integrating PIT and CIT?
+3. Provide clarity on the relationship between PIT and CIT as part of an integrated tax system.
+Discuss the double taxation of corporate income and the nature of flow-through applications (such as dividend exemptions and gross-up and credits) as applied 4.
+How to integrate the PIT and CIT system if integration is deemed reasonable.
 Income Tax Act Regulations Practice notes Zambia Chamber of Commerce & Industry Zambia Association of Manufacturers